 Requirements to enter Argentina change all the time, check the updated information here.

 Argentina can be visited all year round.
 However, a trip to Patagonia is better during summer when all attractions and hiking trails are open (it snows during winter).
 Other regions may be affected by the change of season, but your travel won’t be troubled.
 For example, summer in Iguazú Falls can reach high temperatures, the same as in North Argentina (Salta and Jujuy).
 Summer is also the rainy season for northerners so if you visit Salta and Jujuy bring a raincoat!
 Mendoza’s vineyards blossom in spring, and Buenos Aires boasts no extreme weather during the year.

 Asado (barbecue) and empanadas are popular meals, but you can also find an excellent offer of pasta and pizzas.
 It is often thought that all meals have meat in Argentina and that there are no options for vegetarians, but that is not true.
 There are many options, and even exclusive restaurants for vegetarians, vegans and the gluten-free public.

 Shared by Chile and Argentina, both countries offer different landscapes.
-While the Argentine side presents arid steppes, grasslands, and deserts, the Chilean side has glacial fjords and temperate rainforests.
-This vast region is known for Perito Moreno Glacier, the penguins of Ushuaia, the most famous hiking trails in El Chaltén and the diverse wildlife in Península Valdés.
+While the Argentine side features arid steppes, grasslands, and deserts, the Chilean side has glacial fjords and temperate rainforests.
+This vast region is known for Perito Moreno Glacier, the penguins of Ushuaia, the most famous hiking trails in El Chaltén, and the diverse wildlife in Península Valdés.